If you’ve never traded with option order flow or dark pool prints before, you’ve been trading blindly.

 InsiderFinance makes these trades easy to spot with a gold box around the order size.

-Large Premium Orders: Dark pool prints where the notional value is above $50 Million are also worth watching.
+Dark pool prints with a notional value above $50 million are also worth watching.

 InsiderFinance makes these trades easy to spot with blue text on the notional amount.

-Shortly after we see the Golden Sweep puts come in, we see a downward trend start on the chart until around 2:45 pm, when the dark pool prints are reported and serve as a support level.
+Shortly after the Golden Sweep puts come in, a downward trend starts on the chart shown below.

-As you can see from the example above, options flow and dark pool make a powerful combination when used together.
+As you can see from the example above, options flow and dark pool make a powerful combination.

 Of course, option flow and dark pool are only one piece of the puzzle, and you should always pull up a chart before entering a position.